Hazkarah 2021 ceremony: speech by Jean-Claude Grumberg

 I wasn’t a man like you.

-did not throw your little ones down the drain like cats without eyes,
+has not thrown your little ones down the drain like cats without eyes,

 You have not wandered from city to city

-you have not known the disasters of dawn, the cattle wagons
+you have not experienced the disasters of dawn, the cattle wagons

 and the bitter sob of humiliation, changing name and face,

-not to take away a name that one has booed
+so as not to take away a name that we booed

 a face that had served everyone